-NOTE: Corporate groups\ should address foundational systems at the outset of the remedy\ process.
+NOTE 2: Corporate groups\ should address foundational systems at the outset of the remedy\ process.

-1. Prevention of future unacceptable activities\ and violations of the Policy for the Association of Organizations with FSC
+1. Prevention of future unacceptable activities\ and violations of the Policy for Association

 - 1.1.
 The corporate group\ shall have documented management systems in place such as policies, plans, procedures and/or work instructions to stop and prevent unacceptable activities\. - 1.2.
 The corporate group\ shall have monitoring and review processes of management systems, that include: - a.
 One or both of the following due diligence frameworks that identify ongoing and new unacceptable activities\ depending on any earlier identified unacceptable activities\; (see sections 2 and 3 below) - i.
 For corporate groups\ involved in unacceptable activities\ related to social harm\: Human Rights Due Diligence\ framework, and/or, - ii.
 For corporate groups\ involved in unacceptable activities\ related to environmental harm\: Environmental Due Diligence\ framework. - b.
 Management practice reviews; - c.
-The integration of feedback from the grievance mechanism\ and Registry of Harm\.

-- 1.3.
-The corporate group\ shall demonstrate continuous improvement in addressing and preventing unacceptable activities\ through annual Policy for Association conformity assessments (see Annex 4: Indicators for evaluating Conformity with the Policy for the Association of Organizations with FSC). - a.
+The integration of feedback from the grievance mechanism\ and Registry of Harm\. - 1.3.
+The corporate group\ shall demonstrate continuous improvement in addressing and preventing unacceptable activities\ through annual Policy for Association conformity assessments (see Annex 4: Indicators for evaluating Conformity with the Policy for Associationn). - a.
 Independent\ monitoring of Policy for Association conformity shall be undertaken and public summaries on progress published annually.